 WASHINGTON, D.C. – A truck full of dead bees will make its final stop at a rally.
 That rally will be outside the headquarters of the U.S. Environmental Protection Agency.
 This is culminating from a coast-to-coast tour raising awareness about bees.
 You see bees recently have been dying by massive declines.
 This leaves serious questions about our pollinators.

 While millions of dead bees remain in the truck, there are people.
 These people are Fellow advocates and beekeepers.
 For the bees, they will deliver over 4 million signatures to the EPA.
 They are urging an immediate ban on bee-killing pesticides.

-“If some fundamental things don’t change, it’s going to be really hard for beekeepers to adapt to the environment around us.”
+Most noteworthy point came from James.
+He added If some fundamental things don’t change, it’s going to be really hard. hard for beekeepers to adapt to the environment around us.

-“Crop rotation as part of a diverse mix of crops, pasture and native plants seems to work quite well.
-Of course it makes little profit for the corporations that manufacture agricultural chemicals — and there is the rub.”
+In conclusion, Crop rotation as part of a diverse mix of crops, pasture and native plants seems to work quite well.
+Of course it makes little profit for the corporations that manufacture agricultural chemicals.
+As we can see, and there is the rub!

-“Bees are the most important thing for sustainable food growth, which is one of the reasons I have always sourced 100 percent organic food, free of pesticides that may cause pollinators harm,” said Nora Pouillon, owner and founder of Restaurant Nora, America’s first certified organic restaurant.
+Bees are the most important thing for sustainable food growth.
+That’s one of the reasons Jim sources 100 percent organic food.
+That food is free of pesticides that may cause pollinators harm.
+That quote came from Nora.
+Nora is owner and founder of Restaurant Nora, America’s first certified organic restaurant.